playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickFAQ.md

 ## `play.db.pool` is ignored

 It's indeed the case.
-Changing the value of `play.db.pool` won't affect what connection pool Slick going to use.
+Changing the value of `play.db.pool` won't affect what connection pool Slick is going to use.
 The reason is simply that Play Slick module currently doesn't support using a different connection pool than [HikariCP].

 ## Changing the connection pool used by Slick